 Courses in the European Union Policy Studies graduate program are divided across fall, spring, and summer semesters.
 In one year of intensive study, students complete all of the courses needed to attain a master's degree.

-Fall courses provide a foundation in the historical, political, economic, and cultural aspects of the European Union (EU).
-They acquaint students with key features of EU politics, policies, and societies, and they place contemporary Europe within broader global and transatlantic contexts.
-Students complete the following four courses in the fall:
+Fall semester coursework provides students with a foundation in the historical, political, economic, and social aspects of the European Union (EU).
+These core courses acquaint students with key features of EU politics, policy, and society.
+All students will complete the following courses:

 POSC 603 The Political Institutions of the European Union

-This course is a comprehensive consideration of the European Union’s institutions and the relationships among them.
-It analyzes the roles of the European Union’s institutions and advisory bodies and considers the ways that executive, legislative, judicial, and advisory institutions interact.
-The course also engages debates about the “democratic deficit” in Europe and considers whether changes in the Union’s institutional structure might increase the quality of European democracy.
+This course is a comprehensive consideration of the EU’s institutions and the relationships among them.
+It analyzes the roles of the EU’s institutions and advisory bodies and considers the ways that executive, legislative, judicial, and advisory institutions interact.
+The course also engages debates about the nature and limits of democracy in Europe and considers whether changes in the Union’s institutional architecture might increase the quality of European democracy.

 POSC 620 The EU: Contemporary Issues and Controversies

 This course offers a deep look into contemporary issues and debates in EU politics.
-The particular subject matter changes from semester to semester; contemporary issues include the economic crisis, the Lisbon Treaty, enlargement, and dilemmas in EU foreign policy.
+The particular subject matter changes from semester to semester; contemporary issues include the future of the common currency, immigration and asylum, relationships between particular member-states and the broader Union, and EU foreign policy challenges.
 Regardless of its specific focus, this course considers the historical background of the debate, the positions of different member-states and policy players, and the likely future of the issue.
-The course requires active engagement with contemporary media coverage and scholarly literature.
+The course requires active engagement with contemporary media coverage, think tank analyses, and scholarly literature.

-POSC 641 (Section 2) Topics in Economic and Social Policy
+POSC 641 Topics in Economic and Social Policy

-POSC 642 (Section 2) Topics in Foreign Policy and Internal Security
+POSC 642 Topics in Foreign Policy and Internal Security

 Summer coursework includes either an internship or a full-length, articulated research project.
 Students engage in research in their policy area of specialization and produce an all-encompassing portfolio of their studies.
 Professional development is emphasized via guest lectures, workshops, and other supplemental activities.
 All students complete two summer courses: